A Tale of Two Clouds: Amazon vs. Google

 Google’s Cloud is the clear winner when it comes to compute and storage costs.
 For example, a 2 CPUs/8GB RAM instance will cost $69/month with AWS, compared to only $52/month with GCP (25% cheaper).
 As for cloud storage costs, GCP’s regional storage costs are only 2 cents/GB/month vs 2.3 cents/GB/month for AWS.
 Additionally, GCP offers a “multi-regional” cloud storage option, where the data is automatically replicated across several regions for very little added cost (total of 2.6 cents/GB/month).
 Make sure to check out the AWS Cost Calculator and the GCP Cost Calculator for more detailed calculations.

 Furthermore, GCP provides a better approach to discounted long-term usage: Instead of requiring users to reserve instances for long periods of time as AWS does, GCP will automatically provide discounts the longer you use the instance — no reservations required ahead of time.
 This is known as sustained-use discounts and can yield an additional 30% discount if the VM ends up running for the entire month.

 AWS wins on market share and offerings

 For example, if you need a fully-managed cloud SQL solution, GCP offers a managed MySQL solution (and PostgreSQL in beta), whereas AWS also offers the option to use Aurora, MariaDB, Oracle, and Microsoft SQL Server.
 As another example, AWS offers a “serverless” compute product called AWS Lambda, which allows you to run code on-the-fly without having a dedicated instance waiting around for requests.
-Although GCP offers a similar product (Google Cloud Functions), it is currently in Beta release and only supports serverless functions written in Node.js and Python.
+Although GCP offers a similar product (Google Cloud Functions), it only supports serverless functions written in Node.js and Python.
 That said, GCP is working on Serverless Containers, a product in Alpha that would allow you to run entire containers as functions without having to worry about which languages/runtimes/binaries are supported (sign up for the alpha).